Prophase: Prophase I arrest

 Female mammals and birds are born possessing all the oocytes needed for future ovulations, and these oocytes are arrested at the prophase I stage of meiosis.
-In humans, as an example, oocytes are formed between three and four months of gestation within the fetus and are therefor present at birth.
+In humans, as an example, oocytes are formed between three and four months of gestation within the fetus and are therefore present at birth.
 During this prophase I arrested stage (dictyate), which may last for decades, four copies of the genome are present in the oocytes.
 The adaptive significance of prophase I arrest is still not fully understood.
-However, it has been proposed that the arrest of ooctyes at the four genome copy stage may provide the informational redundancy needed to repair damage in the DNA of the germline.
-The repair process used appears to be homologous recombinational repair Prophase arrested oocytes have a high capability for efficient repair of DNA damages.
+However, it has been proposed that the arrest of oocytes at the four genome copy stage may provide the informational redundancy needed to repair damage in the DNA of the germline.
+The repair process used appears to be homologous recombinational repair.
+Prophase arrested oocytes have a high capability for efficient repair of DNA damages.
 DNA repair capability appears to be a key quality control mechanism in the female germ line and a critical determinant of fertility.